fireblocks/ts-sdk/docs/apis/VaultsApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

-# **setCustomerRefIdForVaultAccount**
+# **setVaultAccountAutoFuel**
-> setCustomerRefIdForVaultAccount(setCustomerRefIdForVaultAccountRequest, )
+> setVaultAccountAutoFuel(setAutoFuelRequest, )

-Assigns an AML/KYT customer reference ID for the vault account.
+Sets the autofueling property of the vault account to enabled or disabled.

 ### Example